Vietnam.vn - Nền tảng quảng bá Việt Nam

 MalwareBytes said that in the fake emails, every link - from the "Report User" and "Unsubscribe" buttons to the hidden email address at the bottom of the message - leads to a single purpose: opening an email program with pre-written content to trick users into sending personal information to the scammer.

-Facebook recommends that users never click on any links or attachments in security alerts unless they are sure the source is official.
+Facebook recommends that users absolutely do not click on any links or attachments in security warnings, unless they are sure that the source is official.
 Valid Facebook and Meta email addresses only include: fb.com, facebook.com, facebookmail.com, meta.com, metamail.com .
-If the email comes from an unfamiliar domain such as a shoe business, travel agency, or Gmail account, delete it immediately and do not respond.
+If the email comes from unfamiliar domains such as shoe businesses, travel agencies or Gmail accounts, delete it immediately and do not respond.

 trung tâm